skyfielders/python-skyfield/skyfield/documentation/time.rst

 .. currentmodule:: skyfield.timelib

-Astronomers use several numerical scales to measure time.
+Astronomers use a variety of different scales to measure time.
-Skyfield often has to use more than one of them within a single computation!
+Skyfield often has to use several timescales within a single computation!
-The `Time` class is used to represent a single moment in time, or an array of such moments.
-It keeps track of all the different ways the same moment might be designated in different time scales.
+The `Time` class is how Skyfield represents either a single moment in time or a whole array of moments, and keeps track of all of the different designations assigned to that moment by the various standard time scales:
-It performs this conversion using data tables that are stored in the `Timescale` object that was used to create it:

 .. testsetup::